-The density of development will vary; however, findings confirm it is reasonable to assume an average yield for new lots or dwellings in Gympie at 10 dwellings per hectare in residential areas, and two dwellings per hectare on rural residential land.
+The density of development will vary; however, it is reasonable to assume an average yield for new lots or dwellings in Gympie at 10 dwellings per hectare in residential areas, and two dwellings per hectare on rural residential land.

 The land that is currently zoned for residential purposes across the region has substantial capacity to supply dwellings in alignment with the growth of the region.
-The potential dwelling yield of the currently available land supply is summarised as follows:
+The Land Supply and Housing Needs Assessment identified a potential dwelling yield of the currently available land supply as follows:

-Zone Land Dwelling Yield Total New Dwellings Residential Land 1235 hectares 10 dwellings per hectare 12,350 dwellings Rural Residential Land 4079 hectares Two dwellings per hectare 8,158 dwellings 20,508 dwellings
+Zone Land Dwelling Yield Total New Dwellings Residential Land 1,235 hectares 10 dwellings per hectare 12,350 dwellings Rural Residential Land 4,079 hectares Two dwellings per hectare 8,158 dwellings 20,508 dwellings